Mwabu has proven pedagogical effectiveness, as evidenced by these studies:

-> Learners and parents can buy tablets to use at home.
-They’re a great resource for self-study or for parents to work on with their children, whether or not learners are using them at school.
+Learners and parents can buy our e-learning content to use at home.
+It's a great resource for self-study or for parents to work on with their children, whether or not learners are using it at school.
 We have a range of options open to buyers that include direct sales, payroll deduction and subscription schemes.
-Please check your country-specific website to find out where our tablets are sold in your country.
+Contact us to find out more.

 Mwabu works with locally established NGOs and agencies as well as global agencies and organisations around the world.
 In some instances, locally registered NGOs fund and run the implementation of the Mwabu programme in selected schools.